clusterlink-net/clusterlink/website/content/en/docs/main/concepts/peers.md

 A *Peer* represents a location, such as a Kubernetes cluster, participating in a [fabric][].
-Each peer may host one or more [services][] it wishes to share with other peers.
+Each peer may host one or more [services][] that it wishes to share with other peers.
 A peer is managed by a peer administrator, which is responsible for running the ClusterLink control and data planes.
-The administrator will typically deploy the ClusterLink components by configuring the [deployment CR][].
+The administrator will typically deploy the ClusterLink components by configuring the [deployment CR][operator-cr].
 They may also wish to provide (often) coarse-grained access policies in accordance with high level corporate policies (e.g., "production peers should only communicate with other production peers").